Proposal for a Global Taxation System

 Personal thoughts :

-But before all action, it is absolutely imperative and “it’s a red line” as William Morris PwC’s Deputy Global Tax Policy Leader said it in a Bloombergtax.com article from July 28, 2020, to remove anything that could slow down the search and acceptance of a solution which, for the moment, is akin to punitive taxation in particular sectors, such as GAFA taxes which are popping up everywhere, while all States are looking for a global solution!
+But before all actions, it is absolutely imperative and “it’s a red line” as William Morris PwC’s Deputy Global Tax Policy Leader said it in a Bloombergtax.com article from July 28, 2020, to remove anything that could slow down the search and acceptance of a solution which, for the moment, is akin to punitive taxation in particular sectors, such as GAFAs taxes which are popping up everywhere, while all States are looking for a global solution!
 We must not attack GAFAs which, of course, apply a questionable interpretation of local legislations, with equally debatable fiscal consequences, but States which allow such behaviors considered to be unfair and non-competitive.

 So in the negotiations on the search for international taxation at the OECD, we have the impression, seen from the outside, of finding ourselves on a battlefield on the eve of the armistice where each camp seeks to establish its prerogatives before the peace negotiations!
 And as William Morris says, there are 137 states that have competing interests in this project!

-Before, may be under the threat, they will applied equally unilateral financial retaliatory measures with immediate results, United States withdrew, we hope certainly provisionally, on June 13, 2020 from the OECD talks on taxation about the digital technology, a very specific tax sector, whereas, as I have already written, they are the ones who have the solution, the one advocated by the OECD to see the restitution of sale taxes in market States, with a logical consequence inside the process, to bring the knowledge of the turnover achieved locally, itself subject to another taxation on profits, the main subject of the negociations.
+Before, may be under the threat, they will applied equally unilateral financial retaliatory measures with immediate results, United States withdrew, we hope certainly provisionally, on June 13, 2020 from the OECD talks on taxation about the digital technology, a very specific tax sector, whereas, as I have already written, they are the ones who have the solution, the one advocated by OECD to see the restitution of sale taxes in market States, with a logical consequence inside the process, to bring the knowledge of the turnover achieved locally, itself subject to another taxation on profits, the main subject of the negociations.

 We see, there are two subjects to deal and it may be necessary to proceed in stages.
 As the first subject provides technical support for the second, with the taxation of digital profits, with or without physical presence of the vendor in the market place, the taxation of profits could be studied in a second stage.
 But first we have to put in place a system that brings us the knowledge of the turnover achieved and this is precisely what is required in the resolution of the first problem, the restitution of sale taxes in market States.

-You will see in the study that it will always be time to wait, secondly, to see the behavior of MNEs faced with this new treatment of taxation as described in the documents of this proposal, to negotiate the taxation of profits subsequently on tangible and indisputable bases.
+You will see in the study that it will always be time to wait, secondly, to see the behavior of MNEs faced with this new treatment of taxation as described in the documents of this proposal, to negotiate between States the taxation of profits subsequently on tangible and indisputable bases.

 I am talking about the « Wayfair Sale Tax » whose name given follows the decision of the Supreme Court of the United States (SCOTUS) with the judgment 17-494 South_Dakota Wayfair Inc. involving a digital marketplace and the State in which it sells its products.

-NOTE : The solution contained in the Law 17-494 South_Dakota Wayfair Inc of June 2018 is inationn fact the first version of DAGTVA presented in Paris in November 2015, on a domestic transaction where taxes were collected in a city to be returned in another, but with a split payment by the seller’s bank, while in this new DAGTVA version of June 2019, it is the seller’s tax authorities which levy the sale taxes after creation (but in a way that does not penalize the company in its self-financing possibilities).
+NOTE : The solution contained in the Law 17-494 South_Dakota Wayfair Inc of June 2018 is in fact the first version of DAGTVA presented in Paris in November 2015, on a domestic transaction where taxes were collected in a city to be returned in another, but with a split payment by the seller’s bank, while in this new DAGTVA version of June 2019, it is the seller’s tax authorities which levy the sale taxes after creation (but in a way that does not penalize the company in its self-financing possibilities).
 No one present had seen then that, if we put a virtual border between the two cities, it would amount to transforming the presentation into a cross-border transaction and levying a tax in one country to return it in another!

 Since May 2018, the new version of DAGTVA no longer modifies the functioning of the banking system which was previsiously responsible for making the split payment.
 The new version, levies sale taxes on the seller’s account by the taxation authorities, under very specific conditions, now makes it possible to use the technical device internationally.